Parmigiano-Reggiano Museum | Soragna (PR)

-The site of a museum dedicated to the art of making Salami, with a noble taste like that of Felino could only be placed in an old Italian castle, reflecting the strong bond that the product has with its birthplace.
+The museum dedicated to the art of making Salami is placed in a stunning old Italian castle, reflecting the strong bond that the product has with its birthplace.

 You will enjoy to find out more about this salami produced in the cellars of the eighteenth-century with the meat of mountain pigs, learning all about its making.

 An interesting and tasty journey discovering one of the oldest culinary art of Italy, the making of Salami.